Number of facilitators trained on CCT Advocacy

 What is its purpose?

-Demonstrating the scale of CCT advocacy through measuring the number of CCT practitioners who have completed training in CCT Advocacy, campaigning or Social accountability tools as a result of training conducted or funded by Tearfund and/or a local Tearfund partner or that of allies where Tearfund have played a catalytic role.
-This indicator provides a proxy measure of the capacity for scale up of local churches using advocacy as part of their CCT process.
+Demonstrating the scale of CCT advocacy through measuring the number of CCT practitioners who have completed training in CCT advocacy, campaigning or social accountability tools as a result of training conducted or funded by Tearfund and/or a Tearfund partner or by allies where Tearfund has played a catalytic role.
+This indicator provides a proxy measure of the capacity for scale up of local churches, denominations and networks using advocacy as part of their CCT process.

 How to Collect and Analyse the Required Data